-Vail Resorts Wholesaler Customer Payment Remittance Policy
+Vail Resorts Wholesaler Customer Payment Remittance Policy (CAD)

 The purpose of this policy is to provide instructions on how to provide payment and remittance support to Vail Resorts.
 Vail Resorts applies payment remittance by line item.
 The attached form allows for accurate, timely, and complete payment remittance.
 Providing this support is a requirement to completing your payment!